-Program Completion:

-Students are allowed a maximum of two years (24 months) to complete all program requirements.
-Many students finish the entire program in sixteen to eighteen months.
+Program Completion: Students are allowed a maximum of 18 months to complete all program requirements.

-Student Handbook:

-The student handbook is available at our offices at 77-D Willow St. New Haven, CT during business hours.
+Student Handbook:The student handbook is available at our offices at 77-D Willow St. New Haven, CT during business hours.
 Electronic copies are also available via email.

-Syllabus:

-Full syllabus and schedule are available at our offices at 77-D Willow St. New Haven, CT during normal business hours.
+Syllabus:Full syllabus and schedule are available at our offices at 77-D Willow St. New Haven, CT during normal business hours.
 Electronic copies are also available via email.

-If you have any questions please feel free to contact us directly.
+If you have any questions, please feel free to contact us directly.

-Requirements for Entrance to the Paramedic Education Program
+Requirements for Entrance to the Hybrid Paramedic Program

 - 1. Eighteen (18) years of age or older by the first day of class - 2.
-Current EMT certification.
-Students who have recently graduated from an EMT program or who do not have at least 100 patient care experiences will be considered however, they must attain National Registry or State licensure by the end of the first semester, and they may be required to complete additional BLS clinical ride time - 3.
+Current EMT certification with a recommended minimum of 2 years of active EMS experience.
+Active EMTs sponsored by their agency will be considered with less than 2 years of EMS experience. - 3.
 Valid CPR certification from either the AHA or National Safety Council - 4.
 Minimum High School diploma, with copies of transcripts or college transcripts or equivalent - 5.
 Valid driver's license - 6.
-ICS 100, 200, and 700 certifications - 7.
+ICS 100, 200, 700 and 800 certifications - 7.
 Completed physical assessment form - 8.
 Proof of titer (from the current calendar year) of the following: - a.
 MMR - b.
 Varicella - c.
 Hepatitis B (or signed declination) - 9.
-Proof of vaccination for TDAP - 10.
+Proof of vaccination for TDAP, flu and COVID with booster - 10.
 PPD (or equivalent) from the current calendar year - 11.
 Applicant must not have a substance abuse problem or use illegal or illicit substances - 12.
 Complete application form and submit with attachments as noted - 13.
 Submit three written references in sealed envelopes (applicable EMS references preferred) - 14.
-Please submit a written essay on "The Future of Paramedicine"
+Please submit a written essay on "The Future of Paramedicine" - 15.
+Students must be sponsored by their EMS agency and agree to sign a FERPA release granting YNHH CEMS permission to send regular updates to their agency concerning grades, attendance, clinical and overall performance in the program.